danmbrown/city-of-whispers/Playbooks/Crossroads.md

 ### Irresistible Offer
 *(Alternate Attribute)*

-When you Get Something, you may roll with Sway instead of Network.
+When you **Get Something**, you may roll with Sway instead of Network.

 ### Perform
 *(Improvement to Apply Pressure)*